 At Hatch End High School, we are always looking for former students who can inspire and motivate the current generation to academic success and career confidence.
-We are working with Future First, an education charity, to set up a network of alumni talents we can harness to support today’s students.
+We are working with Future First, an education charity, to build a network of alumni talents we can harness to support today’s students.
 Future First’s vision is that every state school or college should be supported by a thriving, engaged alumni community that helps it to do more for its students.

 See below for a short video of our alumni giving infomation and guidance to our current students.